-Pete the Bear is actually Disney’s oldest recurring character, making his debut in the 1925 cartoon Alice Solves the Puzzle.
+Pete the Bear is Disney’s oldest recurring character; he debuted in the 1925 cartoon Alice Solves the Puzzle.

 Gene Austin, Benny Krueger & His Orchestra, The Benson Orchestra of Chicago, Ben Bernie and His Orchestra, Eddie Cantor, Vernon Dalhart, Cliff Edwards, Carl Fenton, and His Orchestra, Ernest Hare, Marion Harris, Lewis James, Al Jolson, Billy Jones, Isham Jones and His Orchestra, Ted Lewis and His Band, Vincent Lopez and His Orchestra, Nick Lucas, John McCormack, Billy Murray, Blossom Seeley, Bessie Smith, Aileen Stanley, Fred Waring’s Pennsylvanians, Ted Weems and His Orchestra, Paul Whiteman and His Orchestra

 IDITAROD – In January 1925, a diphtheria epidemic broke out in Nome, Alaska.
-Medicine was hundreds of miles away, in Anchorage.
+Medicine was hundreds of miles away in Anchorage.
 They gathered 18 teams of dog-sledders to make the 674-mile trek.
-Gunner Kassan was the final sledder, let by his soon-to-be-famous dog, Balto.
+Gunner Kassan was the final sledder, led by his soon-to-be-famous dog, Balto.
 The journey is commemorated every year in the Iditarod.
-Togo, another dog in the run, actually did more miles than Balto. #unsunghero
+Togo, another dog in the run, did more miles than Balto. #unsunghero

-Ford introduced its first truck – the Ford Model T Runabout with Pickup Body.
+Ford introduced its first truck – the Ford Model T Runabout with a Pickup Body.

-THE SCOPES TRIAL – John Scopes was a substitute biology teacher in Dayton, Tennessee, a state which had passed a law banning the teaching of evolution.
-Mr. Scopes taught it to his class, as it was in the school’s approved textbook, like every biology teacher in Tennessee did.
+THE SCOPES TRIAL – John Scopes was a substitute biology teacher in Dayton, Tennessee, a state that had passed a law banning the teaching of evolution.
+Mr. Scopes taught it to his class, as it was in the school’s approved textbook like every biology teacher in Tennessee did.
 He was found guilty and was let off on a technicality.

 The Olympic Flag was designed by Pierre de Coubertin (blue, yellow, black, green, and red on a white field).

-Nellie Ross was the first US Governor, was inaugurated in Wyoming on Jan 5, 1925.
-The second female governor, Miriam Ferguson, from Texas, was sworn into office January 20th.
+Nellie Ross was the first US Governor and was inaugurated in Wyoming on Jan 5, 1925.
+The second female governor, Miriam Ferguson, from Texas, was sworn into office on January 20th.

 George Bernard Shaw is the only person to win a Nobel Prize AND an Oscar.
 He won the Nobel Prize for Literature in 1925 and an Oscar for Pygmalion in 1938.